victormayala/cs/src/SHOPIFY_APP_REQUIREMENTS.md

 Every user account in Customizer Studio has a unique **User ID**.
 In the context of this integration, we refer to it as the `configUserId`.
 This ID is the **single most important piece of data** for the integration.

 - **What it does**: The `configUserId` acts as a key that links a Shopify store to a specific set of product configurations (views, design areas, color-variant images, etc.) saved within the Customizer Studio database.
-- **How it's used**: The Shopify merchant will copy their User ID from their Customizer Studio profile and paste it into a setting field within the Shopify App Block on their product page.
+- **How it's used**: The Shopify merchant will copy their User ID from their Customizer Studio profile and paste it into a setting field within your app's admin interface.
+Your app then uses this ID to configure the app block.

 ### The Data Lookup Process (The "Magic")